 Acoustic Fluid Logger III

-Shoot fluid levels on oil and gas wells, with no computer required.
-The Acoustic Fluid Logger III from Sage Technologies is a good option for situations where weather, location or personnel situations make computer use difficult.
+The Acoustic Fluid Logger AFL III is a traditional strip-chart recorder.
+The operator can shoot fluid levels on oil and gas wells, with no computer required.
+The Acoustic Fluid Logger III from Sage Oil Tools is a good option for situations where weather, location or personnel situations make computer use difficult.

 Using compressed mode shortens the fluid tapes to up to one-eighth original size, and keeps the one-second timing marks.
 Compressed tapes are easier to handle in the field, while offering a condensed view of events inside the wellbore.